SFDO-Community-Sprints/summit-events-app-documentation/docs/Getting-Started/Installing.md

 5. Enter a new Label name, API Name and Description for the clone permission set. ...
 6. Click Save.

+Once you've cloned the Permission set, you'll need to edit your custom permission set so it has the following new permissions:
+- Add read-access to all fields for Summit Events object
+- Add object read and create access for Summit Events Fees object as well as read-only field access
+- Add object read access and read-access to all fields on the Summit Events Questions object

 Congrats!
 At this point you should have a functioning Summit Events Package.